- About Us

 - Civil Engineering

 VHE has an in-house capability in lime cement and advanced soil stabilisation techniques to reduce the moisture content of cohesive soil.
 This improves the bearing capacity of the soil, or reduces the soil’s permeability to prevent the leaching of contaminants.

 When added to contaminated soil, cement forms less soluble and more stable hydration products with the contaminants.
 Cement mixed into soil reacts with water, and forms a physical bond that immobilises contaminants.
 Solidification lowers the permeability of the treated material, thus inhibiting water movement and preventing leaching.

 With the removal of Landfill Tax Exemptions (LFTE), the real cost of disposing of any active contaminated soils will rise to over £84 per tonne, and place an even more significant emphasis on retaining soils on site to reuse.

 VHE has undertaken soil stabilisation on a large number of projects including:

-If you are looking for a land remediation contractor that can provide in-house soil stabilization services, please contact VHE on 01226 320150 or alternatively use our quick enquiry form.
+If you are looking for a land remediation contractor that can provide in-house soil stabilisation services, please contact VHE on 01226 320150 or alternatively use our quick enquiry form.